 Western efforts necessary

 What needs to be done in countries all over the world is described very well in the video.
-It’s, for instance, rediculous that there are less women than men on boards in our part of the world.
+It’s, for instance, ridiculous that there are fewer women than men on boards in our part of the world.
 More women graduate from university and work in the boardroom frequently improves when women are present.
 And why should women get paid less for doing the same work?
 What’s even more amazing is how few Western countries have ever had a female president or prime minister.
 So we in the West also have to get our act together and not feel that we are doing fine just because we are doing better than countries where men are in charge of women.
 And we must stop men from behaving as patriarchs in our part of the world.
-Not only do we make the women in their families suffer we also allow them to dent the equality we have gained.
+Not only do we make the women in their families suffer we also allow them to deny the equality we have gained.
 Do we really want two kinds of women in our part of the world; some free and in charge of their lives and some owned by the male members of their family?
 If we don’t stop men behaving as they did in their culture back home it will take longer to get equality on a global scale and improve prosperity.

 Do you think it’s possible to get gender equality on a global scale?
 How long will it take?
 Should we in the West allow women to be treated as possessions?
 Is it essential that the world cooperates on furthering equality?
 What’s the best way to make sure all women get, at least, basic education?
 What other ideas do you have to further gender equality on a global scale?